sameer-goel/Smart-HR-Bot-with-SentimentAnalysis-Integrated-with-SMS-and-other-services/Use Case 1. Greet the user with welcome message and HR menu options - Lambda Fulfilment.md

 6. Create a new lambda function with 2.7 python as Runtime language and Create new role
 <img src="images/usecase1/5.png" width="1000">

-6. Copy code from Lab1_Mod1.py in Lambda editor
+6. Copy code from bottom of this page in Lambda editor

 7. Configure sample test event to test the code
 <img src="images/usecase1/6.png" width="1000">